Skip to main content

 return jsonify({'error': 'Not Found'}), 404

-Use the @app.errorhandler decorator to handle specific HTTP errors.
+The @app.errorhandler decorator is used to handle specific HTTP errors.

 python app.py